frederic-perez/AmE-dictionary/data/idioms.md

 __thanks, but no thanks__ An expression of gratitude for the offer of something that one does not want or is not interested in.
 Often used sarcastically or impolitely.
 __that been said__
 __that being said__
+__that said.__ :two::hammer:
 __that will be the day__ Said of something that is unlikely to happen. _A politician speaking the truth?
 Ha, that’ll be the day!_
 __that would be telling__ That would give away the secret or surprise.
 __that’s a given__ :two::hammer:
 __that’s a wrap__ :dart::two: Used to indicate that something is finished or concluded. _OK, everyone, that’s a wrap!
 Great work._
 __that’s all she wrote__ This is the end; there is nothing left to say. _I’m sorry, Ben, but the board’s decision is final.
 That’s all she wrote, I’m afraid._
+__that’s business__ Phrase often used to justify or downplay the severity of violent or ruthless behavior, implying that such actions are necessary or acceptable within the context of that business or profession.
 __that’s my girl__ An expression used to express praise or pride for a female with whom one has a close relationship, especially one.s daughter. _That’s my girl, another report card with straight A’s!_
 __That’s the spirit!__ That’s the right kind of attitude to have in order to be successful.
 __the (hand)writing on the wall__ :dart::four::hammer: (the (hand)writing is on the wall)
 __the (hot) skinny__ :two: _slang_ The real or most accurate information or facts.
 Confidential information on a particular person or topic. _Net managers who want the skinny on the latest in computer security._
 __the back of (one’s) hand__ __1__ A rejection, snub, or rebuke; a display of contempt or scorn for someone or something. _She met their accusations with the back of her hand._ __2__ Used to represent one’s complete knowledge of or familiarity with something.
 Usually used after the verb “know.” _I’ve read this book so many times, I know it like the back of my hand._
 __the ball is in (one’s) court__ :five: To be responsible for taking the next action.
+__the bane of (one’s) life__ The source or cause of one’s misfortune, unhappiness, frustration, or anxiety, usually used hyperbolically.
 __the bee’s knees__ _dated slang_ Something or someone highly enjoyable, desirable, or impressive, especially in a fancy or elaborate way. _Tom’s new Cadillac is really the bee’s knees!_
 __the bends__ :astonished: A serious and painful condition that divers get if they come up from under the water too quickly.
 __the big one__